jibc/jibc/README.md

 ### Hi there i'm Jean-Baptiste Casanave 👋

+- I learn web dev with the Odin Project
 - 🌱 I’m learning CSS Layout, Responsive Web Design and JS.
 - Furthermore i plan to get skilled in:
   - MongoDB